What Benefits Do Dental Crowns Offer?

 Bridges and crowns are frequently used in complement with each other for a number of treatments — for example, a bridge is often anchored to the teeth using dental crowns in order to provide a result that looks and feels natural.
 In addition, both dental crowns and dental bridges are custom-made to blend in with your surrounding teeth.

-At your appointment we’ll capture a goop-free, 3D impression of your teeth to map out the best size, shape and fit of your new dental crown with precision CEREC® technology.
-Watch our CEREC® milling machine custom build your dental crown from strong porcelain or composite resin.
-Then enjoy your new smile after we place your very own CEREC® crown!
+At your appointment we’ll capture a goop-free, 3D impression of your teeth to map out the best size, shape and fit of your new dental crown.
+Your temporary crown will then be placed while your permanent restoration is custom-made to fit seamlessly with your smile!

 Is There Recovery After Getting Dental Crowns?